romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can GitHub Actions be effectively reused across multiple workflows within an enterprise?
+Q: How can GitHub Actions be effectively reused across multiple workflows within an enterprise?
 <details><summary>Show the answer</summary><p>

 - **By creating reusable workflows and actions stored in a dedicated repository and referencing them in other workflows**